Ape Escape 2

 やっぱりサルゲッチュ (Yappari Saru Getchu) |

-The Japanese opening song "Yappari Saru Getchu" by "SHINGEN-MONKEYS" was replaced with a different track for the international releases.
-This change was also reflected in the title screen, but the Japanese opening song was unused in the game's files.
+The Japanese opening song, "Yappari Saru Getchu" by "SHINGEN-MONKEYS", was replaced with a different track for the international releases.
+This change was also reflected in the title screen and the Japanese opening song remains unused in the game's files.

 Gameplay Differences